Second French Empire: Coup of 1851

-On 2 December 1851, Louis-Napoléon Bonaparte, who had been elected President of the Republic, staged a coup d'état by dissolving the National Assembly without having the constitutional right to do so.
+On 2 December 1851, Louis-Napoléon Bonaparte, who had been elected President of the Republic in 1848, staged a coup d'état by dissolving the National Assembly without having the constitutional right to do so.
 He thus became sole ruler of France, and re-established universal suffrage, previously abolished by the Assembly.
-His decisions were popularly endorsed by a referendum later that month that attracted a 92 percent support.
+His decisions were popularly endorsed by a referendum later that month that attracted 92 percent support.

 At that same referendum, a new constitution was approved.
 Formally enacted in January 1852, the new document made Louis-Napoléon president for 10 years, with no restrictions on re-election.
 It concentrated virtually all governing power in his hands.
 However, Louis-Napoléon was not content with merely being an authoritarian president.
 Almost as soon as he signed the new document into law, he set about restoring the empire.
 In response to officially inspired requests for the return of the empire, the Senate scheduled a second referendum in November, which passed with 97 percent support.
 As with the December 1851 referendum, most of the "yes" votes were manufactured out of thin air.

-The empire was formally re-established on 2 December 1852, and the Prince-President became "Napoléon III, Emperor of the French".
+The empire was formally re-established by the Senate on 2 December 1852, and the Prince-President became "Napoléon III, Emperor of the French".
 The constitution had already concentrated so much power in his hands that the only substantive changes were to replace the word "president" with the word "emperor" and to make the post hereditary.
 The popular referendum became a distinct sign of Bonapartism, which Charles de Gaulle would later use.

 Early reign

-With almost dictatorial powers, Napoleon III made building a good railway system a high priority.
+With dictatorial powers, Napoleon III made building a good railway system a high priority.
 He consolidated three dozen small, incomplete lines into six major companies using Paris as a hub.
-Paris grew dramatically in terms of population, industry, finance, commercial activity, and tourism.
-Working with Georges-Eugène Haussmann, Napoleon III spent lavishly to rebuild the city into a world-class showpiece.
+Paris grew dramatically in terms of population, industry, finance, commercial activity and tourism.
+Working with Georges-Eugène Haussmann, Napoleon spent lavishly to rebuild the city into a world-class showpiece.
 The financial soundness for all six companies was solidified by government guarantees.
 Although France had started late, by 1870 it had an excellent railway system, supported as well by good roads, canals and ports.

 Napoleon, in order to restore the prestige of the Empire before the newly awakened hostility of public opinion, tried to gain the support from the Left that he had lost from the Right.
 After the return from Italy, the general amnesty of 16 August 1859 had marked the evolution of the absolutist or authoritarian empire towards the liberal, and later parliamentary empire, which was to last for ten years.